deadpenpan/deadpenpan.github.io/content/People/Rocco Gangle.md

+>[!info]
-This page is a stub.
+>This page is a stub.
 It may or may not be updated with content.